 Four couples in Kent were targeted by a telephone banking fraud where the perpetrator knew exactly how much money was in their bank accounts, down to the last penny.
-This scamming trend, known as “vishing” is increasingly popular in the UK and is so convincing that even financial professionals, including a NatWest manager, insurance broker and commercial property agent were conned.
+This scamming trend, known as “vishing”, breaks bank fraud regulations and is increasingly popular in the UK.
+It is so convincing that even financial professionals, including a NatWest manager, insurance broker and commercial property agent were conned.

 How Does it Work?